scaomath/torch-cfd/README.md

 ```bash
 pip install torch-cfd
 ```
 If one wants to play with the neural operator part, it is recommended to clone this repo and play it locally by creating a venv using `requirements.txt`.
-Note: using PyTorch version >=2.0.0 for the broadcasting semantics.
+Note: using PyTorch version >=2.0.0 is recommended for the broadcasting semantics.
 ```bash
 python3.11 -m venv venv
 source venv/bin/activate